 - Drizzle over your sliced roast just before serving.

-- Serve with horseradish cream, mustard sauce, or compound butter
+- Simple sauces like horseradish cream, mustard, or a quick compound butter

 Recipe Tips & Pro Tricks